Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

         * contact form on contact us page

 * Showing friends/recommendation
-    * The link to the website can be shared,
+    * The link to the website can be shared
     * There is an incentive advertised to encourage recommendation on contact us page

 ### Frequent user goals: